jvanasco/pyramid_session_multi/README.md

 Instead of registering one session factory to `request.session`, the library creates a namespace `request.session_multi` and registers the session factories to namespaces provided in it.

 `request.session_multi` is a special dict that maps the namespace keys to sessions.  sessions are lazily created on-demand, so you won't incur any costs/cookies/backend-data until you use them.

+this should work with most session libraries for Pyramid. pyramid's session support *mostly* just binds a session factory to the `request.session` property.  most libraries and implementations of pyramid's ISession interface act completely independent of the framework and implement of their own logic for detecting changes and deciding what to do when something changes.

 # misc